quinnran76/Cybersecurity-Portfolio/README.md

   <img src="https://img.shields.io/badge/PowerShell-012456?logo=powershell&logoColor=white&style=for-the-badge" />
 </p>

-This repository showcases my hands-on cybersecurity lab projects, incident response simulations, and Splunk analytics dashboards.
-The purpose is to demonstrate core competencies in enterprise security tools, data analysis, and threat response.
+This repository showcases my hands-on lab project to design and build the enterprise envionment foundation.
+The purpose is to expand this environment and demonstrate core competencies in enterprise security tools, data analysis, and threat response for later Security Analyst projects.

 ---

-## 🔐 Projects Included
+## 🔐 Project Includes

 ### 1. Active Directory + SCCM Lab
 - Built a domain controller with Windows Server 2022